Bucharest Light rail: History

+Line 21 was opened during communism and was renovated during 2007-2008.
+In 2017, barriers were installed to separate the line from traffic.
+The line runs from Piata Sf.
+Gheorghe, in the city center to Pasaj Colentina in the north of the city.
+The line is served by Astra Imperio Metropolitan and V3A-2010-CA-PPC trams, but older V3A-93 are also present.

+Line 32 was upgraded during 2002-2003, but due to poor track and improperly installed green track, it is already subject to another modernization.
+It runs between Depoul Alexandria in the south-west of the city and Piata Unirii in the city center.
+It is almost entirely served by Astra Imperio Metropolitan trams, with a few V3A-93M-FAUR and V3A-H trams being present.

+Line 25 was opened in 2006 as a temporary line, due to the construction of the Basarab overpass.
+Due to high demand, it remained operational after and became one of the most important tram lines in bucharest.
+It runs from Gara C.F.R Progresu in the south to Depoul Militari in the north.
+It runs almost entirely on green track, and it's served by Astr Imperio Metropolitan and V3A-2010-CA-PPC trams, alongside older V3A-93(and subtypes) trams.

 Lines 1 and 10 are considered light rail; due to recent modernizations, these routes use upgraded tracks for almost the entire line and mostly new rolling stock.
 They form a ring around central Bucharest, with line 10 running services clockwise (from Romprim – Piața Sudului – Șura Mare – Șoseaua Viilor – Pasaj Basarab – Bucur Obor – Pod Mihai Bravu – Piața Sudului – Romprim) and line 1 running services counterclockwise (from Romprim – Piața Sudului – Pod Mihai Bravu – Bucur Obor – Pasaj Basarab – Șoseaua Viilor – Șura Mare – Piața Sudului – Romprim).
 In 2021, it entered in rehabilitation, from Bd Timișoara to Șoseaua Grizăvești, in order to accommodate new rolling stock.
 The lines got deviated again due to a fire at an electric transformer station on Nițu Vasile Str. which closed temporary trams and trolleybuses from Piața Sudului (South Square) to Romprim and Turnu Măgurele (trolleybus line 73).
 Lines 1 and 10 are going left (1) and right (10) at Piața Sudului Roundabout.
 Trams are now having the terminal at Șura Mare, used by line 19 in the past, and then continue the ring.
 Also line 10 got Imperio trams from Militari depot starting from May 2023, but also fleet will be constituted from Bucur LF, and V3A-CH-PPPC and probably V3A-93, depending on the demand.
 Line 1 will also receive Astra Imperio Metropolitan.